Islandora/Alpaca/CONTRIBUTING.md

 _If you are interested in contributing code to Islandora but do not know where to begin:_

-In this case you should [browse open issues](https://github.com/Islandora-CLAW/CLAW/issues), and or [use cases](https://github.com/Islandora/Islandora-Fedora4-Interest-Group/labels/use%20case).
+In this case you should [browse open issues](https://github.com/Islandora-CLAW/CLAW/issues).

 If you are contributing Drupal code, it must adhere to [Drupal Coding Standards](https://www.drupal.org/coding-standards); Travis CI will check for this on pull requests.